 With the audio system on, insert a disc into the slot with the label side up.
 CD will appear on the display and track 1 will begin to play.
 If the disc comes back out and ERR appears on the display, it could be that:

 - The disc is upside down.

-- It is dirty, scratched or wet.
+- · It is dirty, scratched, or wet.

 - There's too much moisture in the air.
-If so wait about an hour and try it again.

 - You are driving on a very rough road.

 - The temperature is too hot or too cold.